-Student will spend a minimum of between 4-6 hours per week Writing assignments can be, but are not limited to, response papers, analytical arguments, researched discussions, in-class essays, and/or close analyses.
+Students will spend a minimum of 4-6 hours per week on writing assignments.
+These assignements may be but are not limited to: responses papers, analytical arguments, researched discussions, inclass essays, and/or close analyses.
 Write a minimum of 3000 words on texts thematically related to sexuality, gender, and sexual identity: (a) a minimum of 2000 words (10 pages) of the writing must be in the form of analytical essays, (b) the other writings may be in the form of tests requiring primarily short and/or long essay responses, journal writings, creative modeling of the literature, written notes outlining oral presentations, written scripts for film/video presentations, or other types of writings that demonstrate an understanding of the literature.